Your Guide to the New Machu Picchu Visitor Rules & Restrictions

 - Short Inca Trail 250 Tickets

-Total 5500 Tickets
+Total 5300 Tickets

 Circuits

-New updated information on the Machu Picchu circuits
+New updated information on the Machu Picchu Circuits

 How Long Can I Stay at Machu Picchu?

-The new Machu Picchu rules determine that tourists are strictly limited to four-hour stays.
-Most visitors do not take more than four hours on average to explore the site.
+The new Machu Picchu rules determine that tourists are strictly limited to two-hour stays.
+Most visitors do not take more than two hours on average to explore the site.
 Officials exercise control over the amount of traffic at any given time to maintain control of the Inca sanctuary.
 It Is regulation that all tourists must be led by a tour guide in order to preserve the world heritage site.
 Tourist groups are made up of a maximum of 10 people per guide.
 Reentry to the site is prohibited.
 The guided tour duration was set in 2 hours in order to free room for more groups, avoid crowds and especially protect the Inca town of Machu Picchu.

 New Rules for Entering Machu Picchu

-1. Preserve the Past: Machu Picchu has survived for 500 years, but it requires our help to continue sharing its magnificence with future generations.
+- 1. Preserve the Past: Machu Picchu has survived for 500 years, but it requires our help to continue sharing its magnificence with future generations.
 We recommend you stay on designated paths, refrain from touching the structures avoid leaning against walls.

-3. Respect the Environment: Immerse yourself in the stunning natural surroundings, but remember to leave no trace.
+- 3. Respect the Environment: Immerse yourself in the stunning natural surroundings, but remember to leave no trace.
 Carry out all waste, including wrappers and containers, and dispose of them responsibly.
 Help safeguard the delicate balance between heritage and nature.

-4. Water Bottle Choice: Instead of bringing plastic bottles, we recommend opting for a reusable water bottle or canteen.
+- 4. Water Bottle Choice: Instead of bringing plastic bottles, we recommend opting for a reusable water bottle or canteen.
 This small change contributes to reducing plastic waste and supports sustainability efforts.

-5. Hiking Poles: Please note that carrying hiking poles is prohibited.
+- 5. Hiking Poles: Please note that carrying hiking poles is prohibited.
 However, if you have a specific need due to a leg issue, we advise you to contact the Ministry of Culture to request a special permission.

-6. Rainy Season: A rain jacket is an eco-friendlier choice and will keep you dry while exploring the wonders of Machu Picchu.
+- 6. Rainy Season: A rain jacket is an eco-friendlier choice and will keep you dry while exploring the wonders of Machu Picchu.

-7. Photography Etiquette: While taking photos at Machu Picchu is necessary, tripods and selfie sticks are prohibited at Machu Picchu as they obstruct the pathways.
+- 7. Photography Etiquette: While taking photos at Machu Picchu is necessary, tripods and selfie sticks are prohibited at Machu Picchu as they obstruct the pathways.
 Avoid taking selfies to ensure your safety and your fellow visitor’s experience.

-8. Silence: As you travel the pathways, remember that Machu Picchu is a place of reverence and contemplation.
+- 8. Silence: As you travel the pathways, remember that Machu Picchu is a place of reverence and contemplation.
 Keep conversations at a considerate volume and embrace the serenity that envelopes this ancient city.

-9. Guided Tours: With an experienced guide, unlock the fascinating stories that lie within Machu Picchu’s stones.
+- 9. Guided Tours: With an experienced guide, unlock the fascinating stories that lie within Machu Picchu’s stones.
 Their knowledge shed light on the site’s historical, architectural and cultural significance, enhancing your connection with its past.

-10. Beyond the Gates: Respect the boundaries that separate visitors from certain areas.
+- 10. Beyond the Gates: Respect the boundaries that separate visitors from certain areas.
 Avoid venturing into off-limit zones, as they’re cordoned off to ensure both your safety and the preservation of the site.

-11. Leave No Trace: Preservation begins with each visitor.
+- 11. Leave No Trace: Preservation begins with each visitor.
 Refrain from leaving any marks, such as graffiti or etchings, on the stones.
 Let your memory of Machu Picchu remain intact without altering its physicality.

-12. Waste Management: Dispose of waste thoughtfully by utilizing the provided trash receptacles.
+- 12. Waste Management: Dispose of waste thoughtfully by utilizing the provided trash receptacles.
 Minimize the impact of your visit by embracing the ‘pack-in, pack-out’ principle, ensuring the citadel remains as pristine as it was meant to be.

 Inca Trail + Machu Picchu New Rules 2025